th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

 }
 ```

-# Family
+## Family
-You can use link to docker image of needed `codec` from it's GitHub repository to deploy it using th2-infra.
+You can use link to docker image of needed `codec` from its GitHub repository to deploy it using th2-infra.

 There are 3 types of `codec`-related repositories.